hou2zi0/csv-to-epidoc/README.md

 * Make mor customization possible, e.g. for splitting of textparts.
 * Provide possibility to add a CSV file containing data about the persons referenced in `persList`.
+* Better support for none/NaN values or missing values.

 ## License